 Try Now: The #1 Mindfulness App

 Being mindful isn’t a “woo-hoo” practice with no evidence supporting it.
 There’s a ton of recent research supporting the benefits of mindfulness.
 In fact, several have confirmed practicing mindfulness can have a positive impact on your health and wellbeing.
 Mindfulness-based treatments, specifically, have been shown to reduce anxiety and depression.
 There’s also evidence that mindfulness can lower blood pressure and improve sleep.
 It may even help people cope with pain.
+So, when it comes to the advantages of incorporating this peaceful practice into your daily routine, there are tons.

 - Reduces rumination (repetitive thinking or dwelling on negative feelings)